 The maximum momentary overspeed is the overspeed attained under the most unfavourable transient conditions.
-Under certain conditions, it may exceed maximum steady state runaway speed.
-The maximum momentary overspeed should be guaranteed by the Contractor.
-The Employer, however, shall specify all relevant data because of the involvement and influence of the electrical generator, speed regulator, and waterway system in the transient phenomenon (see 3.4.5).
+Under certain conditions, it may exceed maximum steady-state runaway speed.
+The maximum momentary overspeed should be guaranteed by Contractor.
+However, the Employer shall specify all relevant data because of the involvement and influence of the electrical generator, speed regulator, and waterway system in the transient phenomenon (see 3.4.5).

-3.5.7 Guaranteed maximum steady state runaway speed
+3.5.7 Guaranteed maximum steady-state runaway speed

-The specifications should require that the Contractor guarantee the maximum steady state runaway speed under the worst combination of conditions established by the Employer, for example, maximum specific hydraulic energy (head) and physical maximum guide vane opening on the turbine, considering variations in the plant cavitation factor.
-Taking into consideration powerhouse arrangement, number and type of independent shutoff devices, local or remote control and type of control and protection systems, the specifications should state the duration for which the unit shall be capable of functioning at maximum steady state runaway speed.
+The specifications should require that the Contractor guarantee the maximum steady-state runaway speed under the worst combination of conditions established by the Employer, for example, maximum specific hydraulic energy (head) and physical maximum needle opening on the turbine and the worst combination of nozzles in operation.
+Taking into consideration powerhouse arrangement, number and type of independent shut-off devices, local or remote control and type of control and protection systems, the specifications should state the duration for which the unit shall be capable of functioning at maximum steady-state runaway speed.
 The duration may vary from a few minutes to several hours at this speed, but the design of the plant should keep this duration to a minimum.
-The guarantee should be stated in the technical data sheets submitted by the Tenderers.
+The guarantee should be stated in the technical data sheets submitted by Tenderers.

-NOTE - It is recommended not to specify or to conduct steady state runaway speed tests at site.
+NOTE - It is recommended not to specify or to conduct steady-state runaway speed tests at site.
 If it is mutually agreed to conduct such tests, they should be performed at reduced specific hydraulic energy (head); refer to IEC 60041.
-The purpose of this precaution is to reduce physical stresses on the civil structures and the generating unit (particularly the electrical machinery).
-The value of maximum steady state runaway speed should be verified by model tests.
+The purpose of this precaution is to reduce the physical stresses on the civil structures and the generating unit (particularly the electrical machinery).
+The value of maximum steady-state runaway speed could be verified by model tests (if wanted).